Muskaan-s/Library-Management-System-SQL/README.md

 ## 🧠 What I built
 A database system that simulates how a real library stores and manages its data using SQL.

+## Objective

+The objective of this project is to design and develop a Library Management System using SQL to efficiently store, manage, and retrieve library data such as books, authors, members, and borrowing records.

 ---

 ## 🔧 What I actually did (in order)